Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 • He was offered a managed move—despite no behavioural concerns.

-• They stripped him of his basic rights—including access to a toilet.
+• They stripped him of his basic rights—including access to a toilet during break-time.

 Then came the ultimate insult.